airbrake/gobrake/README.md

 The maximum size of an exception is 64KB.
 Exceptions that exceed this limit will be truncated to fit the size.

+### Logging

+There's a [glog fork][glog], which integrates with Gobrake.
+It provides all of original glog's functionality and adds the ability to send errors/logs to [Airbrake.io][airbrake.io].

 Supported Go versions
 ---------------------